 - Go to your project and click Project settings.

 - Click Workflows.
 You'll see which workflow scheme the project currently uses.

 Click Switch Scheme and select the relevant workflow scheme from the Scheme list.

 Click Associate to begin the migration process.
 Each issue needs to have a valid status, so you may need to assign statuses to a select number of issues after you switch workflow schemes.

 A Jira project must always be associated with a workflow scheme, since all issues must move through a workflow.
 To disassociate a custom workflow scheme from a project, simply associate that project to the default workflow scheme instead.

 Importing a workflow

-Other Jira users across the world have crated a breadth of workflows they find useful in their classic Jira projects.
+Other Jira users across the world have crated a breadth of workflows they find useful in their company-managed Jira projects.
 You can import these workflows to try them out on your Jira site.

 In Jira Cloud, you can't import workflows from anywhere other than the Atlassian Marketplace.

 To import a workflow from the Atlassian Marketplace: